Hemmerle: Background

 Today, Christian Hemmerle, Joseph's great-grandson, manages the company along with his wife Yasmin and parents Stefan and Sylveli.
-Christian and Yasmin Hemmerle, Stefan and Sylveli’s son and daughter-in-law joined Hemmerle in 2006.
+Christian and Yasmin joined Hemmerle in 2006.

 Stefan Hemmerle in 1995 designed a ring for the wife of a Munich art collector, in response to her practice of wearing Berlin iron jewellery (which Germans received in exchange for donating their gold and silver jewels toward funding the War of Liberation).
 He set a diamond in textured iron rather than in gold or platinum.
 The combination of common metal with a precious stone was unusual.